 Once I click AB Testing, I am taken to a matrix of sorts that explains the differences between their Starter option and the Enterprise plan.
 It tells me that I can try it out for free which is pretty nice.

 The only problem is that nowhere on this long page is there any indication on how much I am going to be paying after my “Free Trial” expires.
-Of course, this is likely their intention so they can get people into the product and using it regularly, however it’s not the best user experience.
+Of course, this is likely their intention so they can get people into the product and use it regularly, however, it’s not the best user experience.